MDST 1002

 Artifact: Civic Signals (2021)

-Quest: Introduce us to an online community that you know well, explaining its various elements and dynamics
+Quest: Introduce us to an online public that you know well, explaining its various norms, shared commitments, and practices

 Humans: “Algorithms”